 In early 2019 a draft Estate Development Plan will be presented to the community for further feedback as well as a draft Territory Plan Variation proposal.
 The Government is committed to delivering a second Common Ground within an integrated urban renewal of Section 72 Dickson developed in consultation with the community.

 Dickson Section 72 has three vacant and disused sites, two of which are government owned (Block 6, Block 25) and one is privately leased (Block 22).
 The site is located close to the Dickson Town Centre, to public transport, schools, community facilities and employment hubs, which make it a site suitable for urban renewal.

 The ACT Government has committed a new Common Ground to the area as well as some public and affordable housing.
 The much loved Dickson Pool will remain with no intention to relocate this facility.
 The community engagement is looking at how Section 72 can continue to support the community, enhance the area and deliver the ACT Government commitments for urban renewal.

 Your feedback is being used to guide detailed planning and design for the site, including an Estate Development Plan which will provide controls for any future development on the site, as well as designs for public realm and landscape upgrades.

-The current planning and community engagement for Dickson Section 72 acknowledges and builds on key outcomes from previous community engagement undertaken in 2015.
+The current planning and engagement for Dickson Section 72 acknowledges and builds on key outcomes from previous community engagement undertaken in 2014 and 2015.